DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 This document will get updated if anything changes in terms of software used or if a particular version changes.
 The following are the setup procedures that needs to be followed to have the development environment running without issues.

-1. Download and install a virtual box for your machine [here](https://www.vagrantup.com/downloads.html).
+1. Download and install VirtualBox for your machine [here](https://www.virtualbox.org/wiki/Downloads).
 Note, full instructions for Fedora available [here](https://computingforgeeks.com/how-to-install-virtualbox-on-fedora-linux/).

 1. Download and install vagrant for your machine [here](https://www.vagrantup.com/downloads)